joannaMakarewicz/drum/readme.md

 # Let's play drum

-Simple tool for drum player - main sounds of drum put into buttons.
+Simple tool for drum player - main sounds of drum put into buttons and keys on keyboard.

 # Description